 Most of these concerts are free with admission

 Last year (2012), artists included Carly Rae Jepsen (with the ubiquitious "Call Me Maybe"), The Wanted, Bridgit Mendler & Cher Lloyd, George Benson & Chaka Khan, the B-52s & Berlin, Styx, Tower of Power & the Average White Band, Karmin & Cobra Starship, Earth, Wind & Fire,

 (For a full list of Fair concerts, click here.)

-Last year (2011), performers included The Beach Boys, The Doobie Bros, LeAnn Rimes,
+In 2011, performers included The Beach Boys, The Doobie Bros, LeAnn Rimes,

 REO Speedwagon & Styx, Miranda Cosgrove,